ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

 7. **Initialize the RL algorithm** using the specified hyperparameters:

    - If no model is loaded, training starts from scratch.
 Using the algorithm hyperparameters defined in the configuration.
-   - If a pretrained model is available, it resumes training from the saved state.
+   - If a pre-trained model is available, it resumes training from the saved state.

 8. **Set up custom logging**, combining console and WandB logging when ``WandBLogger`` is enabled.